Patient advice and liaison service (PALS)

 This team is not able to share clinical information, however, they are able to get messages to the clinical team looking after your relatives, advise you on other options for communication, such as video calling, and will be able to organise drop-offs and collections of belongings for patients.

-Alternatively, an email address – firstname.lastname@example.org – will be manned throughout the same hours.
+Alternatively, an email address – email@example.com – will be manned throughout the same hours.
 Please note this helpline has been put in place to support connecting people for this period of the pandemic, following feedback from the public that this has become a challenge.
 This is a short-term solution whilst we see this surge in activity across our hospitals.
-We continue to allow visiting in exceptional circumstances.
+The latest information on visiting is on the website.